janmurer/DataScienceToolkits/README.md

     Change directory using `cd python_service`

-    Now, run

-    `docker-compose up`
+    Run `docker-compose up`

-     *Kindly note that a successful run is one whose container logs exit with **code 0**, if this is your case, Congratulations once again.*
+     *Kindly note that a successful run is one whose container logs exit with **code 0**, if this is your case, Congratulations once again.
 After the successful run, use PGADMIN to check whether there is a database in PostgreSQL called "milestone_3" and it contains two tables namely "input_data" and "predictions".
-Did you see the tables?
+Did you see the tables?*

 ## Contributions